nguyentimmy/azure-lab/Azure Pen Testing/RDP Brute Force/README.md

 # RDP Brute Force Lab

-The purpose of this lab is to detect and alert brute forcing on machines hosted on Azure.
-I am using security solutions such as Microsoft Sentinel and other tools.
+The purpose of this lab is to detect and alert brute forcing activities on my Azure environment.
+I am using cloud based native security solutions such as Microsoft Sentinel.
 In this simple demonstration.
 I will provide POC that includes commands, syntax, and screenshots.

 ***